kms1212/foliOS/docs/index.md

 # foliOS Documentation {#mainpage}

-This tree is the human-written documentation source for foliOS.
-It is included in the Doxygen input set so conceptual design notes and generated API reference can be browsed from the same documentation build.

 foliOS is an experimental operating system built around Strata, a kernel that explores the Ambikernel model: conventional process isolation where it is still the right tool, combined with hardware-assisted low-overhead domains for kernel